djalbat/reaction/README.md

 ## Usage

-There is a working example in the `app.js` file in the `docs` directory.
 To compile this, install the necessary npm modules...

     npm install